lambdageek/cppguide-wip/cppguide.md

 ## Header Files

-In general, every `.cc` file should have an associated `.h` file.
-There are some common exceptions, such as unittests and small `.cc` files containing just a `main()` function.
+In general, every `.cpp` file should have an associated `.h` file.
+There are some common exceptions, such as unittests and small `.cpp` files containing just a `main()` function.

 Correct use of header files can make a huge difference to the